ImmersiveMediaLaboratory/ColorTransferLib/README.md

 ## Installation
 ### Requirements
-Download the Models-Folder from the following link and place it in the project's root directory.
+Download the Models-Folder from [here](https://potechius.com/Downloads/Models.zip) and place it in the project's root directory.
 ```
-...

 ```

 Run the following commands once: